-A deposit will be required for services of personal comfort.
-It is calculated according to the number of days planned for your stay, the type of room and the comfort services chosen for the period.
+A deposit will be required for services of personal according to the number of days planned for your stay, the type of room and the comfort services chosen for the period.

-If the estimated length of stay is exceeded, an additional deposit will be
+If the estimated length of stay is exceeded, an additional deposit will be required.